Cessnock

 Cessnock faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 10.5%, significantly lower than the NSW average of 32.2%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are most common at 7.8%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.3%).
+The area's university qualification rate is 10.5%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are the most common at 7.8%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.3%).
 Vocational credentials are prevalent, with 46.4% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (37.6%).
+Educational participation is high, with 34.3% currently enrolled in formal education, comprising 12.9% in primary, 9.7% in secondary, and 3.1% in tertiary education.

-Educational participation is high, with 34.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 34.3% of residents currently enrolled in formal education.
 This includes 12.9% in primary education, 9.7% in secondary education, and 3.1% pursuing tertiary education.

 Frequently Asked Questions - Education